 All ISI Fund projects, whether single or multi-year, are funded for one year at a time.
 Multi-year projects will need to qualify for 2nd- or 3rd-year funding, and this funding is contingent upon sufficient project progress.

 At the end of the project, any surplus funds remaining must be returned to the general ISI Fund account, to be used for future projects.

 Project leads are required to provide milestone report every six months providing an overview of their progress.
 Project leads are also required to provide a financial report with their report.

 Can Stream 3 projects end earlier or later than 12 to 18 months?

 Yes, projects with a justified work plan can be shorter than 12 months.
 Extensions beyond 18 months are also acceptable, if justified.

-Stream 3 Student-led projects will be funded in May 2022.
-Streams 1 and 2 be funded in September 2022.
+Stream 3 projects will be funded and begin their 12-18 month project term in late Spring/early Summer 2024.
+Streams 1 and 2 projects will be funded and begin their project terms in mid Summer/early Fall 2024.